Stephen-Seo/AnotherAURHelper/docs/setup_lxc.md

     delete all package signatures, and re-sign all packages and the package database.
 (We will cover revoking old keys when necessary, package signatures, and the package database later.)

+!!! note
+    It may be beneficial to use a long password for this key instead of a short memorable one, as a malicious PKGBUILD might attempt to access it if the PKGBUILD hasn't been properly vetted first.

 Follow the following to generate a GnuPG key for signatures only.